 Though many of the incredible architectural elements of the original athletic club have been lost over time, including the two-story boxing arena, miniature golf course and archery range, the 120,000-gallon swimming pool remains virtually untouched.
 Ten feet at its deepest end, the diving board is long gone but you can still dive in and swim laps or just cool off after a busy day of shopping the Mag Mile.
 Order a retro cocktail and lie back on one of the poolside wicker chaise lounges and imagine watching synchronized swimming icon Ester Williams performed before your eyes, as she did at the pool in the 1940s, when the Johnny Weissmuller Pool was one of the most glamorous places to see and be seen in the city.

-Stay at the Hotel Burnham and you'll be checking into a National Historic Landmark.
+Stay at the The Alise Chicago and you'll be checking into a National Historic Landmark.
 Architects Daniel Burnham, John Root and Charles Atwood's revolutionary steel and glass structure shaped our city's skyline and paved the way for the modern skyscrapers.
 When it was built in 1895 it was considered one of the city's first skyscrapers with its 14 stories stretching into the sky.
-Today, the hotel keeps the spirit of this old Chicago gem alive while also offering modern-day amenities like in-room massages and an onsite 24-hour fitness center.
-Recently, Hotel Burnham completed a $4.1 million contemporary renovation, updating its guest rooms and iconic restaurant, Atwood, while retaining the building's original grandeur and Gothic-inspired ornamented exterior.
-Take the audio tour and learn more about this important Chicago landmark.
+Today, the hotel keeps the spirit of this old Chicago gem alive while also offering modern-day amenities.
+Dine in style at its iconic restaurant, Atwood, while enjoying the building's original grandeur and Gothic-inspired ornamented exterior.

 Renaissance Blackstone Chicago Hotel (636 S. Michigan Ave.)